-This nasty political season has gone on so long that I am embracing nastiness.
+This nasty political season (writing Nov 2016) has gone on so long that I am tempted to embrace nastiness.
 Ever since Donald Trump called Hillary Clinton “nasty” during the third presidential debate, many feminists have embraced the word.
 I get it.
 As a member of a group that’s both feisty and downtrodden, I appreciate the strategy of “steering into the insult.”
 I laughed at the meme that said, “That’s Reverend Nasty Woman to you!”

 Yet I see dangers in trivializing “nasty” and ignoring what the insult represents.
 “Nasty” encapsulates Trump’s attitude toward women in particular, along with other “disgusting” categories of humans— notably immigrants, Muslims, news media, Mexicans, other politicians.